 The commercial litigation team at Gilbertson Davis LLP can act for clients in the textiles and apparel industry facing legal issues in copyright and trademark disputes, contractual interpretation, internet and e-commerce litigation, franchising and distribution agreements, leasing, jurisdictional challenges, and also insolvency and bankruptcy.

 Businesses in the increasingly global textiles and apparel industry also face challenges on an international scale.
 In addition to import export challenges, contractual disputes, debt collection and copyright and trademark infringement are just a few of the areas in which industry players must also consider cross-border issues.
-With our considerable experience in advising clients involved in both domestic and cross-border litigation, the team at Gilbertson Davis LLP is well-placed to provide timely, cost-effective service for apparel industry clients.
+Gilbertson Davis LLP can serve your needs with lawyers who have considerable experience in advising clients involved in both domestic and cross-border litigation, the team at Gilbertson Davis LLP is well-placed to provide timely, cost-effective service for apparel industry clients.

 Legal disputes in the Textiles and Apparel industry can include any of the following matters:

 Stakeholders in the textiles and apparel industry such as distributors, dealerships, licensees and licensors may find themselves embroiled in disputes arising out of or in connection with their business relationships.
 Such disputes can be wide ranging, from a distributor’s failure to pay their debts, a disagreement as to the quality or quantity of goods sold and delivered, to the interpretation of a licensing agreement between a wholesaler and their distributors.
 Where those disputes cannot be resolved through negotiation and agreement, clients may need representation in litigation or commercial arbitration.

 Gilbertson Davis LLP has lawyers who are experienced in a wide variety of distribution and licensing issues.
 We can advise and represent clients in wide-ranging matters and disputes including: